 School Board Legislative Representatives

-Welcome Legislative Representatives.
-Here you will find information on your role as a Leg Rep, WSSDA resources, and updated information on legislative activities.
+Here you will find information about the role of "leg reps," useful resources, and updated information on legislative activities.

 - Review WSSDA legislative proposals with their board prior to the annual Legislative Assembly and, when appropriate, submit proposals to the assembly.
 Represent their board at the Legislative Assembly and Legislative Conference.